dipeshkaphle/dipeshkaphle.github.io/cv/cv.typ

 #chiline()

 #link("https://uber.com")[*Uber*] #h(1fr) 07/2023 -- Present \
-Software Engineer #h(1fr) Bengaluru, India \
+Software Engineer I | Software Engineer II (03/2025 -- Present) #h(1fr) Bengaluru, India \
-- Primarily a backend engineer in the Trip Operations Platform team responsible for HITL (Human In The Loop) workflow orchestration and building a platform for knowledge workers.
+- Primarily a backend engineer in the Trip Operations Platform team responsible for HITL (Human In The Loop) workflow orchestration and #link("https://www.uber.com/us/en/scaled-solutions/")[a platform for knowledge workers].
+Working on improving platform reliability and enhancements, apart from the general feature additions.
-- Working mostly with *Java*, *gRPC*, in-house dependency injection framework (based on *Spring Boot*), *Cadence* (A durable workflow orchestration engine), *Kafka* and *distributed databases* in my day to day work.
-- Contributing to the frontend side of things as well using *Typescript*, *React* and *GraphQL*.
+- Working with *Java*, *gRPC*, in-house dependency injection framework (based on *Spring Boot*), *Cadence* (A durable workflow orchestration engine), *Kafka* and *distributed databases* in my day to day work.
+Ocassionally, contributing to the frontend side of things as well using *Typescript*, *React* and *GraphQL*.

 #link("https://github.com/prismlab")[*IIT Madras*] #h(1fr) 07/2022 --  02/2024 \
 Research Intern  #h(1fr) Remote \
 - Worked with Dr. KC Sivaramakrishnan and Dr. Kartik Nagar alongside a PhD student on a project that aimed to verify an OCaml style garbage collector with F\*/Low\*.
 - Helped with the integration of the extracted verified code with the #link("https://github.com/prismlab/ocaml-gc-hacking")[OCaml bytecode interpreter], ran real-world OCaml programs and ran benchmarks to analyze performance.
 - Wrote a #link("https://github.com/kayceesrk/ocaml/tree/29e76177c304dfb9fd75440c35ba4fb2744d4d0b/runtime/verified_gc/allocator")[next-fit allocator in Rust] which would then be hooked with the generated verified stop-the-world mark and sweep code.
-Analyzed performance using this before the bytecode interpreter integration.
+Analyzed performance using this before the bytecode interpreter integration. (#link("https://link.springer.com/article/10.1007/s10817-025-09721-0")[Paper Link]).

 #link("https://tarides.com")[*Tarides*] #h(1fr) 05/2023 -- 07/23 \
 Software Engineering Intern #h(1fr) Remote \